coursera/dataduct/docs/input_output.rst

         name: extract_data
         path: data/test_table1.tsv

-    # manipulate_data.py takes in the input directory as a script argument
+    # manipulate_data.py takes in the input directory as a script argument and
+    # converts the string into the enviroment variable.
     -   step_type: transform
         script: scripts/manipulate_data.py
         script_arguments: